 Happy New Year everyone!
 For my first post of 2017 I have a tutorial to show you how to reupholster an office chair.
-You may have seen the embarrassing state of my office – which I finally got organized.
-My office chair was no better shape and when the tear in the seat looked like it was trying to run right out of the office, I knew it was time for a makeover.
+You may have seen the embarrassing state of my office (one hour project organizing the office).
+My office chair was no better shape.
+When the tear in the seat looked like it was trying to run right out of the office, I knew it was time for a makeover.
 I relocated it to my craft studio to give it the Cinderella treatment.

 I’ve never reupholstered an office chair before so this was uncharted territory for me.
 There’s nothing more fun than a challenge and learning a new skill!
-I was interested to learn just how it had been professionally done at the factory so I could try to duplicate it the best I could.
+It’s interesting to learn how the factory does it to replicate it as much as possible.

 For this project, you will need:

 * [If you’re looking for some of the things we used, we’ve got you covered (disclosure): Clicking on the affiliate links below means we may receive a commission.
 But don’t worry, you don’t pay a cent more and it helps us make more unique crafts to share with you!
 Thanks for helping to support our blog!]